Aaronlimzf/-INF2008-Machine-Learning-LAB-P4-Group-14/README.md

 # Smart Waste Classification System for Recycling

 ## Description
 The **Smart Waste Classification System** is designed to identify and categorize waste items to determine their recyclability.
-With increasing global waste production, proper waste segregation plays a crucial role in environmental sustainability.
+With increasing waste production, proper waste segregation plays a crucial role in environmental sustainability.
 This project leverages data-driven classification techniques to improve recycling efforts by accurately distinguishing between different types of waste.

 The system classifies waste into six categories:
 - **Cardboard** – Used for packaging materials, boxes, and cartons.